 Classification images

 Following previous approaches6, we filtered each static white noise image with the Gaussian stimulus envelope, applied fast 2-D Fourier-transformation, and extracted the power at the Gabor patch’s spatial frequency, separately for orientations from 0 to 180 degress in three degree intervals.
-For every image, we computed the average power between 60 to 120 degrees, relative to the overal power from compelte orientation range.
+For every image, we computed the average power between 60 to 120 degrees, relative to the overall power from compelte orientation range.
 To visualize the classification images, we subtracted the average power-by-orientation at rejection trials from the average power-by-orientation at alarm trials.
 To examine serial dependence, the same analysis was conducted separately for trials following clockwise (CW) and counter-clockwise (CCW) inducers.
 In each condition and participant, we determined the average vector of the clasification image by computing the centroid of a polygon composed of vector endpoints in polar coordinates.

 Hidden Markov Modeling